$D^{(*)}\bar{B}^{(*)}$ dynamics in chiral effective field theory: Acknowledgments

 \section{Acknowledgments}

-Zhe Liu expresses sincere gratitude to Prof. Zhan-Wei Liu for their insightful discussions and extends thanks to Zi-Le Zhang and Ri-Qing Qian for their valuable contributions to the discussions.
-This work is supported by the National Natural Science Foundation of China under Grant Nos.
-12335001, 12247101, 12465016 and 12005168, the ``111 Center" under Grant No. B20063, the Natural Science Foundation of Gansu Province (No. 22JR5RA389 and No. 22JR5RA171), the fundamental Research Funds for the Central Universities (Grant No. lzujbky-2023-stlt01), and the project for top-notch innovative talents of Gansu province.
+Zhe Liu expresses sincere gratitude to Prof. Zhan-Wei Liu for his insightful discussions and extends thanks to Zi-Le Zhang and Ri-Qing Qian for their valuable contributions to the discussions.
+This work is supported by the National Natural Science Foundation of China under Grant No. 12335001, No. 12247101, No. 12465016, and No. 12005168, the ``111 Center" under Grant No. B20063, the Natural Science Foundation of Gansu Province (No. 22JR5RA389 and No. 22JR5RA171), the fundamental Research Funds for the Central Universities (Grant No. lzujbky-2023-stlt01), and the project for top-notch innovative talents of Gansu province.